Ideas-on-Stage/ideasonstage.com/content/news/2018-10-10-5-speaking-lessons-from-president-macron.en.md

 author = "Phil Waknell"
 banner = "/img/news/a-img_0143_cut.jpg"
 +++
 Yesterday French President Emmanuel Macron took live, unscripted questions from an audience of 2000 tech entrepreneurs and investors at Station F, the undisputed hub of the French startup community.
-Ideas on Stage may not be a tech company, but we have helped thousands of start-ups with their pitches, and partner with many accelerators including Ashoka’s Share-IT, based at Station F. So we are very much part of the French Tech ecosystem, and very interested in how it is evolving under its new Director, our good friend [Kat Borlongan](https://www.linkedin.com/in/kat-borlongan/?originalSubdomain=fr).
+Ideas on Stage may not be a tech company, but we have helped thousands of start-ups with their pitches, and partner with many accelerators including Ashoka’s [ShareIT.io](https://share-it.io/), based at Station F. So we are very much part of the French Tech ecosystem, and very interested in how it is evolving under its new Director, our good friend [Kat Borlongan](https://www.linkedin.com/in/kat-borlongan/?originalSubdomain=fr).
 If you weren't present for the event at Station F, you can catch the playback on [Facebook LIVE](https://www.facebook.com/EmmanuelMacron/videos/521273488336651/) here.

 It’s no surprise to see Macron supporting tech entrepreneurs: while Economy Minister a few years back, he was regularly seen at tech events and even CES.
 But taking live questions, on a day when his government was under fire about the time it is taking over the cabinet reshuffle, was brave to say the least.